studentdotjs/javascriptAlgorithms/README.md

 1. Next Number from the Passed Integer.
 1. Is the Number Less than Or Equal to Zero?
 1. Compare Strings by Count of Characters.
-1. Is the Number Even or Odd ?
+1. Is the Number Even or Odd?
 1. Check if an Integer is Divisible By 5 ?
 1. Area of a Triangle.
 1. Is the String Empty ?